-TIME COMMITME NT
+TIME COMMITMENT

-CIONATUREO
+SIGNATURES.
+Safaguarding Officer

-SIGNATURES: Safeguarding Officer
+SIGNATURES: Safeguarding Officer.

 Date

 Chairperson

 Date

-Role Title: Youth Coach Responsible to: The Club Committee Coaching Committee Main Purpose of the Role: The Team Coach is responsible for a team's training sessions and matches and getting the best possible performance from individual players and the team.
-Duties: plans, in accordance Touch Rugby sta Work with other coaches in the prepa Ensure that all activities, venues and intended purpose.
-Ensure that all players are fit and able competitions.
+Role Title: Youth Coach Responsible to: The Club CommitteeCoaching Committee Main Purpose of the Role: The Team Coach is responsible for a team's training sessions and matches and getting the best possible performance from individual players and the team.
+Duties: competitions.
 Instil appropriate behaviour within the Manage player expectations.
-Demonstrate commitment to continue ration and running of each session. equipment are safe and suitable for the e to participate in training sessions and ir players.
+Demonstrate commitment to continue andards and guidelines. ration and running of each session. equipment are safe and suitable for the to participate in training sessions and ir players.
 Meetings to attend: Club Coach's Meetings.Team Meetings.
 Other Information Essential Behaviours & Skills: Adapt and improvise.
 Manage time.
 Motivate others.
 Provide constructive feedback.
 The Clubs Safeguarding Policy.
 Support the development of self and others.
 Desirable Knowledge & Experience: Knowledge of: The Clubs Equal Opportunity Policy.
 The Clubs Ethics and Equality Policy.
 Safeguarding: PVG Scheme Membership Attendance at Safeguarding and Prote Knowledge of Club Policy and Proced •

-Glasgow Lions Touch Rugby Club Safeguarding Policy
+Glasgow Lions Touch Rugby Club Safeguarding Policy 2015

 Mandatory Coaching Level One (FIT)

 Training: Safeguarding and Protecting

 Coaching Children and Young People in Sport

+Recommende Basic First Aid.

-Recommende d Training: Basic First Aid.
-Coaching Level Two (FIT) Equity in Your Coaching Positive Coaching Workshop
+d Training: Coaching Level Two (FIT)

+Equity in Your Coaching

+Positive Coaching Workshop

 Role Title: Youth Coach Coordinator Responsible to: The Chair and Club Committee.
-Main Purpose of the Role: The Coach Coordinator is responsible coaches and coordinating all coaching Duties: Foster a positive attitude in Club coaches and encourage them to participate in a professional manner.
+Main Purpose of the Role: The Coach Coordinator is responsible for mentoring and supporting Club coaches and coordinating all coaching activities at the Club.
+Duties: Foster a positive attitude in Club coaches and encourage them to participate in a professional manner.
 Produce a coaching plan for the Club.
-Ensure that all coaching policies, plans and practices within the Club are in line with the Equity, Safegurading, Health and Safety polices or Codes of Conduct as per the Club's guidelines.
+Ensure that all coaching policies, plans and practices within the Club are in line with the Equity, Safeguarding, Health and Safety policies or Codes of Conduct as per the Club's guidelines.
 Support Coaches to create a welcoming environment and tackle discrimination.
 Monitor and evaluate Club coaches and support them in their continued professional development.
 Develop a process of self and team reflection Ensure the Coaches are supported Ensure that there are sufficient coaches to meet the Club's requirements and maintain appropriate coach - player ratios within each team.
 Ensure that all Club coaches have appropriate qualifications.
 Retain and maintain records of coaches and coaching Follow the Code of Conduct at all times and ensure that other member's do the same.
-Club Coach's Meetings.
-Meetings to attend: Youth Development and Safeguarding Meetings Other Information Other Information Essential Behaviours & Skills: Attention to detail Communicate (Spoken &amp; Written).
+Meetings to attend: Club Coach's Meetings.
+Youth Development and Safeguarding Meetings Other Information on Essential Behaviours & Skills: Attention to detail Communicate (Spoken &amp; Written).
 Manage time.
 Motivate others.
 Plan and organise.
 Provide constructive feedback.
 Support the development of self and others.
 Work as one of the team.
 Interpersonal skills Desirable Knowledge & Experience: Knowledge of: Player and coach pathways.
 Sports nutrition and science.
 Experience of: Producing coaching strategies and plans.
 IT literate: E-mail.
 Word processing.
 Safeguarding: PVG Scheme MembershipSafeguarding and Protecting TrainingCoaching Children and Young People in Sport